BrunoGianetti/BrunoGianetti/README.md

 ### Hi there 👋

 I'm Bruno Gianetti, trader in brazilian stock market and enthusiast developer.
-Here I intend to share my projects, learn about Data Science and Financial Markets and colaborate with people.
+Here I intend to share my projects/ideias, learn about Data Science, Machine Learning, AI, Financial Markets and colaborate with people.

 <!--